 08.02.12.
 Quake damaged, concrete spalling & sinking between abutment & span, Barbadoes St Bridge, Cambridge Tce / Barbadoes St, 1 year post 22.02.11 quake

-Barbadoes St Bridge: One concrete abutment was cracked & leaned about 4 inches away from the bridge span.
-On the other side of the bridge on Avon River bank, a concrete drain, manhole slumped towards Avon River.
+Barbadoes St Bridge: Concrete, one span.
+One concrete-abutment, cracked, leaning about four inches away from the span.
+On the other side of the bridge on Avon River bank, a concrete drain's manhole slumped towards Avon River.

 08.02.12.
 Anti-clockwise span rotation from abutment, Barbadoes St Bridge, Oxford Tce side, 1 year post 22.02.11 quake